atakanaltok/awesome-useful-websites/README.md

 * https://tinyurl.com/app - With optional short link ending
 * https://tiny.cc/ - With optional short link ending
 * https://bitly.com/ - web/mobile link management and campaign management analytics as well as branded links
+* https://iplogger.org/ - URL Shortener with advanced analytics for the traffic through your links, visitors on your online store, blog or website